gorhom/react-native-bottom-sheet/docs/props.md

 ### `children`

-`Scrollable` node or react node to be places as a sheet content.
+`Scrollable` node or react node to be placed as a sheet content.

 | type                                                          | default | required |
 | ------------------------------------------------------------- | ------- | -------- |